 Introducing "The Monument of the Birthplace of Shuri-Te, the Oldest Karate Martial Art in Japan," a historical site of the Shuri-Tomari-Te lineage, located in Shuri, Naha City.

 Ti" is a unique martial art of the Ryukyu Kingdom period that is considered to be the origin of Okinawan karate.
 Ti is classified into "Shui-di," "Tumai-di," and "Nafa-di" depending on the region where it developed.
 Among them, the "Suidee" flourished in Shuri, where the castle of the Ryukyu Kingdom was located, and produced a large number of great masters who left their mark on history, such as Funakoshi Gichin of the Shotokan style, who spread karate from Okinawa to mainland Japan.
 A monument in honor of these great Shurite masters stands on a hill overlooking the city of Naha, near Shuri Castle.
-The monument is inscribed with the names of great people in the Shurite lineage, including Kanga Sakugawa, known as "To-Dee Sakugawa," Sokon Matsumura, Yasutsune Itosu, and Asanori Kiyatake.
+The monument is inscribed with the names of great people in the Shurite lineage, including Kanga Sakugawa, known as "To-Dee Sakugawa," Sokon Matsumura, Ankou Itosu, and Chotoku Kyan.

 Shurisakiyama Park, where the monument is located, can be visited on foot by passing a walking path from Shurijo Park, but the roadway is complicated.